Tuesday, July 14, 2026

 The four districts that share responsibility for educating Wilmington's children lost 6,476 students over the past decade, an 11.0% decline that left them serving 52,641 in 2024-25, down from 59,117. ...

-Eighteen of 41 Delaware school districts set enrollment records in 2024-25.
+Fifteen of 41 Delaware school districts set enrollment records in 2024-25.
 Only three established districts hit all-time lows.
-(Two additional charters, ASPIRA Delaware and the Bryan Allen Stevenson ...
+(Two additional charters, ASPIRA Delaware and the Bryan Allen Stevenson S...

 Nearly One in Three Christina Students Receives Special Ed